-Sodium Metal Reactions with Inorganic and Organic Compounds
+Reactions of Sodium Metal with Inorganic and Organic Compounds

-Sodium, an alkali metal one of the highly reactive metal in the periodic table shows lot of reactions with other elements and compounds such as oxygen, water and more and reacts in a rapid rate when compare with other metals.
+Sodium, a metal alkali metal series is one of the highly reactive metal in the periodic table and shows lot of reactions with other elements and compounds such as oxygen, water and more.
+Sodium reacts in a rapid rate when compare with other metals.

 Reactions of sodium with inorganic compounds